RomanOrlovDev/go-errors-handling/README.md

 # go-errors-handling
-How to handle errors in Go
+Example of how to handle errors in Go